luongdn/eth-ppu/README.md

 ![metamask-custom-rpc](https://user-images.githubusercontent.com/40640560/71676869-24f8f200-2d36-11ea-84a5-6dc5125b8475.png)

-Next, import a couple of accounts into metamask to test our app.
+Next, import couple of accounts into metamask to test our app.
 Click the button with the key icon, copy the private key and paste it into metamask

 ![ganache-private-key](https://user-images.githubusercontent.com/40640560/71676880-2aeed300-2d36-11ea-9037-ad93801a00a2.png)